quintans/eventsourcing/README.md

 ### Replay

+> please read idempotency section above

-Every time a forwarder component restarts, it needs to replay all the events that were generated while it was offline (if there is another replica, probably it took over).
+Every time a forwarder component restarts, it will pick up either from the event store or the event bus, depending where it was last consuming.

-Considering that the event bus should have a limited message retention window (X days), replaying messages from a certain point in time can be achieved in the following manner:
+When replaying from the beginning of time is achieved in the following manner:
+1) consume all messages from the event store until X seconds ago (default 1 minute)
-1) get the position of the last message from the event bus
+1) keep track of the last consumed event ID
+1) set the next sequence to be consumed the one immediate after 2 x X seconds ago.
+1) switch to the event bus
-1) get the position(s) of the last event(s) consumed by the projection
+1) keep track of the last consumed sequence number
-1) replay events from the event store from the last stored position until we reach the event matching the previous event bus position
+1) on restart start from the last save position
-1) resume listening the event bus from the position of 1)

 Whenever a projection needs a breaking change, it is better to create a new version of the projection, let it catch up and then switch to it.